qmlbook/qt6book/docs/ch17-extensions/plugin-content.md

 Yes, this looks more like a QML API.
 We use properties to allow our environment to bind to our properties and react to changes.

-To create this API in C++ we would need to create an Qt C++ interface looking like this.
+To create this API in C++ we would need to create a Qt C++ interface looking like this.

 ```cpp
 class FileIO : public QObject {